 In 1978, John Simpson joined International Management Group (IMG) – the largest sports marketing, entertainment and media company in the world for the past 30 years.
 As Senior Vice President, John managed elite sportsmen such as Nick Faldo, Bernhard Langer, Greg Norman, Vijay Singh and Lord Sebastian Coe.

 In 1997 John left IMG and founded John Simpson Associates (JSA) which specialises in creating and managing international events, licensing and brand development, golf course development and design, client management and commercial consultancy.

 Neil Coles played on the European tour for 37 years, achieving 29 victories.
-Neil was a regular member of the Ryder Cup Teams between 1961 and 1977 making eight appearances in total.
+A regular member of the Ryder Cup Teams between 1961 and 1977 , Neil made eight appearances in total.
 From the age of 50 he dominated the PGA Seniors Championship, winning 14 events to date.
-At the age of 67, Neil became the oldest player in Europe to win an event, also the only player in the world to have won in six separate decades.
+At the age of 67, Neil became the oldest player in Europe to win an event, and also the only player in the world to have won in six separate decades.
 Neil has been chairman of the European Tour Board since its inception in the 1980s.